socialdept/atp-parity/README.md

 - **Type-safe DTOs** - Full integration with atp-schema generated types
 - **Model traits** - Add AT Protocol awareness to any Eloquent model
 - **Flexible mappers** - Define custom transformations for your domain
+- **Blob handling** - Download, upload, and serve images and videos

 ## Quick Example